Ashif2601/Tiffin-Service-App/README.md

 # Tiffin-Service-App (Java Console Application)

-This is a simple **Java-based console application** that simulates a basic restaurant ordering system.
+This is a simple **Java-based console application** that simulates a basic food ordering system.
 It allows customers to place orders, view menu items, and manage order details.

 ## 📌 Features